In short, NO. “No added sugar” does not mean “sugar free”.

 This is because tooth decay is caused by plaque bacteria in the mouth fermenting free sugar, and producing plaque acid.
 The plaque acid demineralises teeth causing tooth decay and dental cavities.

 The term “no added sugar” gives no information about whether there is any free sugar that could cause tooth decay.
 So products labelled as no added sugar likely do contain naturally occurring, free sugar that can cause tooth decay.
 If they did not contain any sugar, they would likely then be labelled “sugar free” or “zero sugar” rather than “no added sugar”.

 More frequent free sugar consumption presents more opportunity for plaque bacteria to ferment the sugar into plaque acid.
 The opportunity is also increased with sticky foods like dried fruit which stay on teeth long enough to slowly release free sugar over time.

-If you wish to avoid tooth decay, try to limit your sugar consumption to mealtimes by avoiding sugary and sticky snacks, and avoiding sugary drinks between mealtimes.
 Safe drinks to have between mealtimes include still/unflavoured/tap water or sugar-free non-carbonated drinks, and tea/coffee without sugar.

 Ideally try to avoid snacking between mealtimes by having good nutritious wholefood meals with slow-release energy like brown pasta, brown rice and other whole grains, fruit, vegetables and legumes.
 If you must snack, choose healthy sugar free foods like nuts and seeds, sugar free jelly, low fat humus, fruit and vegetables.